zeropoolnetwork/sharded-storage-docs/article/main_v2.md

 aggregates proof of the data availability using function interpolation at random points for data blocks.

 At the fourth level, we have storage nodes.
 The nodes are part of the consensus for the corresponding pool.
 Also, the nodes store the data and provide proof of data availability.
-All empty space of the nodes should be filled with the special plots, like in Chia Network, but with some differences, making it more suitable for our case and ZK-friendly.
+All space of the nodes should be filled with special plots, like in Chia Network, but with some differences, making it more suitable for our case and ZK-friendly.

 ### Plotting